navicore/teams-notification-resource/README.md

 ## Param Configuration

-example of an alert in a pull-request job
+Example of an alert in a pull-request job:
 ```
 - name: Test-Pull-Request
   plan: